DannyActive/CLIM-680-Report/index.md

 ---
 Apriliyati, D., & Pasan, E. (2024).
 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Humanitarian Response Plan in Handling the Afghanistan Food Crisis.
 Papua Journal of Diplomacy and International Relations, 4(1), 29-48.

+Ball, J. E., Babister, M. K., Nathan, R., Weinmann, P. E., Weeks, W., Retallick, M., & Testoni, I. (2016).
+Australian Rainfall and Runoff-A guide to flood estimation.

+de Sousa Freitas, MA (1998).
+A decision support system for monitoring meteorological droughts in semi-arid regions.
+Revista Tecnologia , 19 (1).

+Keyantash, J., & Dracup, J. A. (2002).
+The quantification of drought: an evaluation of drought indices.
+Bulletin of the American Meteorological Society, 83(8), 1167-1180.

+Sadiq, A. A., Umar, S. M., & Bello, M. U. (2020).
+An estimation of rainfall anomaly index and its impact on crop production in Yola and environs.
+African Journal of Environment and Natural Science Research, 3(4), 35-53.

 Williams, A. P., Funk, C., Michaelsen, J., Rauscher, S. A., Robertson, I., Wils, T. H., ... & Loader, N. J. (2012).
 Recent summer precipitation trends in the Greater Horn of Africa and the emerging role of Indian Ocean sea surface temperature.
 Climate dynamics, 39, 2307-2328.

+van Rooy, C. A. (1965).
+Studies in classical satire and related literary theory.
+Brill Archive.